RGort10/PIC-Guides/content/guides/guide1/index.md

   ; Wait 500 milliseconds
-  movlw   250       ; Move a value of 250 into the working register movwf   Delay2    ; Move 250 to the variable Delay2
-  call    delayLoop ; Call the delay function: 250*2ms= 500ms delay
+  movlw   250       ; Move a value of 250 into the working register callw    delayLoop ; Call the delay function: 250*2ms= 500ms delay

   bsf     LATC, 0   ; Turn on LED RC0

   ; Wait 500 milliseconds
-  movlw   250       ; Move a value of 250 into the working register movwf   Delay2    ; Move 250 to the variable Delay2
-  call    delayLoop ; Call the delay function: 250*2ms= 500ms delay
+  movlw   250       ; Move a value of 250 into the working register callw    delayLoop ; Call the delay function: 250*2ms= 500ms delay

   ; Go back to the beginning of the loop for an endless loop goto    loop